Taking Care of our Trails

 Due to a significant drop in the number of bear sightings and encounters the Laboratory has reopened most trails on its property.

 Several trails on Laboratory property will remain closed due to safety or environmental reasons:

 - Hidden Canyon Trail

 - Devaney/Longmire Trail

 - Mortendad Canyon Trail

-Some LANL trails are open to the public whereas others are only open to LANL badge-holders.
+Some Laboratory trails are open to the public whereas others are only open to Laboratory badge holders.
 Some trails allow dogs, horses, and bicycles while these are prohibited on other trails.
 It is your responsibility to understand the rules of a particular trail.

 Trails are open from dawn to dusk, however trails and trail segments shown in red on trail maps are closed to all entry.

 Hike open trails at your own risk; carry water, and beware of weather conditions, hazards, and wildlife.

 Please leave no trace and pack out your trash.